 Through a user-friendly interface, students can explore a variety of recipes, ranging from simple microwave-based meals to those requiring minimal cooking equipment.
 The platform also takes into consideration dietary preferences, allergies, and restrictions to ensure inclusivity and accommodate diverse needs within the UH community.

-For this project, I worked with a wonderful group of classmates to form the “ES6 Enthusiasts” based on our shared love for ECMAScript 6 (and the somewhat similar sounding linting tool).
-We developed a team contract, organized a meeting schedule, and utilized issue-driven project management practices to collaborate effectively.
+This project was a cumulative assignment for my Software Engineering I (ICS 314) coursework.
+I worked with a wonderful group of classmates to form the “ES6 Enthusiasts” based on our shared love for ECMAScript 6 (and the somewhat similar sounding linting tool).
 This was the first group project I had ever done in a computer science class that involved coding, and I found the whole experience to be extremely fun and rewarding.
+We maintained a team contract, managed milestones and tasks via GitHub Projects, and deployed the application to Digital Ocean with continuous integration workflows.
+My responsibilities included coordinating development tasks, implementing core features, and ensuring code quality and functionality.